Falsterbo 1 – 6 September 2026

 What the price includes: return flights to Copenhagen, five nights’ half board en-suite accommodation, all ground transport in Denmark and Sweden, bird checklist and guidance.

-What the price excludes: lunches, either shop-bought, in a café or picnic bought from the hotel; drinks with meals; personal spending.
+What the price excludes: lunches, when shop-bought or in a café; drinks with meals; personal spending.
+Some days we will have a picnic supplied by Höllviksnäs, which will be included.
 Bear in mind that Sweden can be expensive - that's just the way it is.

 Deposit: £400